farooqkz/chooj/README.md

 This project has got a Matrix room.
 See badges.

 ### Nightly builds

+##### I've switched the build system so nightly builds are temporary unavailable.
+You can however try building yourself.

  - You can download and sideload ZIP for each time I push stuff from [here](https://farooqkz.de1.hashbang.sh/matrix-client-builds/).
  - **NEW!** OmniSD builds are available there, too!